nlantz/Microprocessor/README.md

       git commit -a

 The -a is for "all" changes.
 This saves all your work to your local machine.
-Now we can upload our local saves to the internet.
-To so this write.

-      git push origin master

 It will ask you for your user name and password.
 You will be prompted to enter a message.
 This is just notes so you can remember what you worked on.
 When you are finished writing notes press "ctrl x" to exit then "Y" for yes

+Now we can upload our local saves to the internet.
+To do this write.

+      git push origin master

 And thats it!
 You should be able to see your edits in the repo.